What is Kinesio Taping?

 Kinesiotape successfully treats a variety of orthopedic, neuromuscular, neurological and other medical conditions.

-Here at Spine Options, our Physical Therapists certified in Kinesiotaping use the therapeutic tape as an adjunct to treatment to improve their patient’s function; not only offering the patient the support they are looking for, but also rehabilitating the affected condition as well.
+Our Physical Therapists certified in Kinesiotaping use the therapeutic tape as an adjunct to treatment to improve their patient’s function; not only offering the patient the support they are looking for, but also rehabilitating the affected condition as well.